hesabe-tech-team/api-plugin-woocommerce_31may2023/README.md

 **Installation Process**

-To install Hesabe Payment Gateway version 3.0 Make sure that you have first installed woocommerce 2.1 or abov, there are two ways to install </br>
+To install Hesabe Payment Gateway version 3.0 Make sure that you have first installed woocommerce 2.1 or above, there are two ways to install </br>

 A : New installation</br>
 B : Reinstallation</br>